arunrao/rampart-ai/docs/README.md

 ## 📄 License

-Project Rampart is licensed under the MIT License.
+Project Rampart is licensed under the Apache License 2.0.
 See [LICENSE](../LICENSE) for details.

 ---